 MedicineInsight privacy, security and governance

-The Commission understands its role as a data custodian of primary healthcare data and is committed to ensuring it is managed in a manner which is consistent with the requirements of relevant state and territory laws and standards.
 We extract non-identifiable, unit-level data from participating general practice systems.
-Non-identifiable data is the output of the de-identification process, which involves the removal or alteration of information that identifies a person, or is reasonably likely to identify them, as well the application of any additional protections to prevent identification; including re-identification risks.
+Non-identifiable data are the output of the de-identification process, which involves the removal or alteration of information that identifies a person, or is reasonably likely to identify them, as well the application of any additional protections to prevent identification; including re-identification risks.

 Access to MedicineInsight data